lafusew/pf/content/resume.md

 ## $ Experiences

-It's been almost 2 years since I started working as developper.
-I started as a frontend developper but my backend interest quickly made me trying to go fullstack.
+It's been almost 2 years since I started working as a developper.
+I started as a frontend developper but my interest in backend quickly made me trying to go fullstack.

 | Year        | Company                               | Occupied Job                                |
 | :----:      |    :----:                             |               :----:                        |